 Demonstrate good interpersonal skills with other hospital staff, visitors, patients, and their family members.

-The starting pay for the Nursing Assistant Apprenticeship Program is $17.00/hr.
+The starting pay for the Nursing Assistant Apprenticeship Program is $18.25 per hour.
 Pay will be reviewed upon completion of the program and may result in an increase.
-Current employees accepted into the program will keep their same rate of pay if at or above $17.00/hr.
+Current employees accepted into the program will keep their same rate of pay if at or above $18.25 per hour.

 Any UW Health employee* who meets the following requirements is encouraged to apply:

-Has been a UW Health employee for at least one year
+Has been a UW Health employee for at least three months.

-Will need to sign a 1-year commitment letter to UW Health upon successful completion of program
+Will need to sign a one year commitment letter to UW Health upon successful completion of program.

 There is no out-of-pocket cost for current employees to participate in the program.